CHM Responsible Conduct of Research (RCR) Student Process

 Creating an Account in the Tracking System

 Briefly, login with your MSU NetID and password.When you first login, select Create/Edit Trainee Account on menu bar.
 You are asked to select your Primary college and department.
 For CHM students, your primary college is College of Human Medicine, your primary department is"CHM: Office of Research".
-You are also asked to enter the MSUNetID of your adviser.
+You are also asked to enter the MSUNetID of your advisor.
 For all CHM students, this NetID is 'trottie1'.
 You will be transfered to the Add/Edit Training Courses page.

 Using the Tracking System to Log Your RCR Trainings